prasannavl/icomponent/README.md

 <!-- ### -->

-## Misc
+## FAQ

 - **Help.
 I don't see anything on the screen.**

 The default render function is a `noop`.
 You need to set `RenderManager.render`.
-I could have a default to something else like setting innerHTML, or mutate the DOM in some way.
-But this way, it's explicit as you you will never see your component render if you didn't set one so cannot be mistaken.
+One could argue that it could have a sensible default like setting innerHTML, or mutate the DOM with `appendChild`, etc. But this way, it's explicit and will simply not render.
 You just need to do it once.

-Alternatively, you can also override `_render`, and write your own render logic.
+Alternatively, you can also override `_render`, write your own render logic and make subclasses out of it.
+This is already shown for `lit-html` in the examples above.
+In the future, I'd like to consider maintaining components like `LitHtmlComponent`, `HyperHtmlComponent`, `ReactLiteComponent` as separate supported packages.

 - **`attributesChanged` not fired**